-If our product candidates are associated with undesirable side effects or have unexpected characteristics in preclinical studies or clinical trials when used alone or in combination with other approved products or investigational new drugs we may need to interrupt, delay or abandon their development or limit development to more narrow uses or subpopulations in which the undesirable side effects or other characteristics are less prevalent, less severe or more acceptable from a risk-benefit perspective.
-Treatment-related side effects could also affect patient recruitment or the ability of enrolled subjects to complete the clinical trial or result in potential product liability cliams.
+If our product candidates are associated with undesirable side effects or have unexpected characteristics in preclinical studies or clinical trials when used alone or in combination with other approved products or investigational new drugs we may need to interrupt, delay or abandon their development to more narrow uses or subpopulations in which the undesirable side effects or other characteristics are less prevalent, less severe or more acceptable from a risk-benefit perspective.
+Treatment-related side effects could also affect patient recruitment or the ability of enrolled subjects to complete the clinical trial or result in potential product liability claims.
 Any of these occurrences may prevent us from achieving or maintaining market acceptance of the affected product candidate and may harm our business, financial condition and prospects significantly.
-For example, while we have not observed similar results in toxicology studies for KIN2787, during toxicology studies in cynomolgus monkeys for one of our prior generation RAF product candidates, moribud terminations of two monkeys in our high dose cohorts occurred.
-Although we have initiated Phase 1 clinical trials for our RAF and FGFR programs, we have only recently started dosing KIN-32787 in humans (and have not yet started dosing KIN-3248 in humans), we have not yet initiated clinical trials for any of our other product candidates, and it is likely that there will be side effects or adverse events.
-In such an event, our trials could be suspended or terminated and the FDA, EMA or comparable foreign regulatory authorities could order us to cease further development of or deny approval of our product candidates for any or all targeted indications.
-Drug-related side effects significantly.
+For example, while we have not observed similar results in toxicology studies for exarafenib, during toxicology studies in cynomolgus monkeys for one of our prior generation RAF product candidates, moribund terminations of two monkeys in our high dose cohorts occurred.
+Although we have initiated Phase 1 clinical trials for our RAF and FGFR programs, we have limited experience dosing exarafenib and KIN-3248 in humans, we have not yet initiated clinical trials for any of our other product candidates, and it is likely that there will be side effects associated with use of our product candidates as is typically the case with oncology drugs.
+Our Phase 1 KN-8701 clinical trial evaluating exarafenib includes dose escalation, which could include the occurrence of adverse events in the clinical trials could be present in our other current or future clinical trials.
+Moreover, results of our preclinical studies or clinical trials could reveal a high and unacceptable severity and prevalence of these or other side effects or adverse events.
+In such an event, our clinical trials could be suspended or terminated and the FDA, EMA or comparable foreign regulatory authorities

 In addition, our product candidates may be used in populations for which safety concerns may be particularly scrutinized by regulatory authorities.
 In addition, our product candidates may be studied in combination with other therapies, which may exacerbate adverse events associated with the therapy.
 Patients treated with our product candidates may also be undergoing surgical, radiation and chemotherapy treatments, which can cause side effects or adverse events that are unrelated to our product candidate but may still impact the success of our clinical trials.
-The inclusion of critically ill patients in our clinical trials may be using or due to the gravity of such patients "illnesses.
-For example, it is expected that some of the patients to be enrolled in our ongoing and planned future clinical trials will die or experience major clinical events either during the course of our clinical trials or after participating in such trials for non-treatment related reasons.
+The inclusion of critically ill patients in our clinical trials may result in deaths or other adverse medical events due to other therapies or medications that such patients may be using or due to the gravity of such patients' illnesses.
+For example, it is expected that some of the patients to be enrolled in our ongoing and planned future clinical trials will die or experience major clinical events either during the course of our clinical trials or after participating in such clinical trials for non-treatment related reasons.